 About Martha Clare

-Take Only Memories, Leave Behind Art.
+Take Only Memories, Leave Behind Art

 Healing of Herons

-Martha Clare's love of ornithology began with great blue herons.
-"The river near where I grew up was polluted for years; I was a teenager before cleanup efforts resulted in my first great blue heron encounter.
-My sister nearly crashed our family car in her excitement to spot it.
-She then taught me how to approach the heron quietly for closer observation.
-As adults, we both left unhealthy relationships and moved in together near where we grew up.
-Each night, we delighted in watching dozens of herons fly over our backyard thanks to continual restoration efforts."
+My love of ornithology goes back to great blue herons.
+The river where I grew up was for many years badly polluted.
+So, I was a teenager before some much-needed cleanup efforts afforded me my first great blue heron encounter.
+My sister nearly crashed the family car in her excitement when first we spotted it.
+Then she taught me how to approach so very quietly for a closer look.
+When, as adults, we both left unhealthy relationships, we moved in together near that self-same river, and each evening delighted to watch dozens of herons fly overhead as the restoration of our river continued.